-Patterson Weaver Law is a law practice dedicated to providing effective and responsive felony criminal representation to its clients.
-Proudly serving Colorado Springs, Pueblo, Teller County, Park County, Fremont County, and the surrounding areas, attorney Patterson Weaver has the ability and experience to help you get the best outcome possible on your case.
+Patterson Weaver Law is a legal practice dedicated to providing effective and responsive felony criminal representation to its clients.
+Proudly serving El Paso County (Colorado Springs), Teller County, Pueblo, Park County, Fremont County, and the nearby areas, Criminal Defense Attorney Patterson Weaver has the ability and experience to guide you towards the best outcome possible on your case.

 No one thinks of themselves as a “felon”.
 However, if you find yourself charged with a felony, that is exactly what you are in danger of becoming.
-If you have been charged with a felony, you need to speak to an experienced criminal defense attorney immediately.What is a Felony?
+If you have been charged with a felony, you need to speak to a capable and experienced Criminal Defense Attorney immediately.What is a Felony?

-In Colorado, charges are generally broken down into three broad categories: 1) Petty Offenses, 2) Misdemeanors, and 3) Felonies.
+Colorado law generally broken down charges into three broad categories: 1) Petty Offenses, 2) Misdemeanors, and 3) Felonies.
 Felonies are by far the most serious, and most life changing, of these categories.
-Felony charges can range from Pre-Meditated Murder (a Class 1 Felony) to Possession of a Controlled Substance (a Class 6 Felony) in severity.What Legal Repercussions are Possible if Convicted of a Felony?
+Felony charges can range from Pre-Meditated Murder (a Class 1 Felony) to False Information to a Pawn Broker (a Class 6 Felony) in severity.What are the Potential Legal Repercussions if I am Convicted of a Felony?

-- As much as 90 days in the county jail as a condition of probation;
+- As much as 90 days in the county jail ordered as a part of probation;

-- No consumption of alcohol (enforced by random tests);
+- No consumption of alcohol (ensured by random breath or urine analysis tests);

-- No use of illicit drugs (enforced by random tests);
+- No use of illicit drugs (enforced by random urine analysis tests;

 - Mental health evaluation and therapy and medication;

 - Substantial Hours of Community Service;